Above the Green Line -01

 Below are two Figures that show hypothetical results when back testing the ATGL System.
 Initial Capital: $25,000, Capital at Risk: 20% per trade, Portfolio Max Size: 5 positions.
 The first figure shows the hypothetical accumulated return when following the ATGL System for the past 10 years.
 The second figure shows the hypothetical total annual and monthly return for each year.

-The goal is to illustrate how lots of smaller percentage trades (1508 trades in 10 years) can add up (before taxes & commissions).
+The goal is to illustrate how lots of smaller percentage trades (Since 6/15/2016 Beginning) can add up (before taxes & commissions).

 HYPOTHETICAL Back test Performance Only – These are not actual Results.